balajiRRK/sorting-algorithm-visualizer/README.md

 Run only on CMD, not Powershell

-Command to rebuild project if any code changes were made: `mvn clean install`   // `mvn clean compile` will NOT work
+Command to rebuild project if any code changes were made: `mvn clean install`

 Command to run: `java -cp target\sorting-algorithms-visualizer-1.0-SNAPSHOT.jar;lib\processingcore.jar main.Main`